DND-IT/github-workflows/docs/workflows/gitops-image-tag.md

       create_pr:
       # Create a pull request.
 If false, the changes will be committed directly to the target branch.
-      # Github Actions must have write permissions to the repository and able to bypass branch protection rules.
+      # Github Actions must have write permissions to the repository.
+If branch protection is enabled a Github App is required and is able to bypass branch protection rules.
       #
       # Type: boolean
       # Required: false